econ-ark/REMARK/STANDARD.md

 ## Submitting a REMARK

-To index the repository as a REMARK, please file a pull request in [this repository](https://github.com/econ-ark/REMARK)
+To index the repository as a REMARK, please file a pull request in [this repository](https://github.com/econ-ark/REMARK).

+The PR should add a link to the repository to the Catalog (currently, in the README).

 ## The REMARK Standard